 The Finnish pension system

-The Finnish pension system consists of earnings-related pensions, which are accrued by working in Finland, and national pensions, which are based on residence in Finland.
+The Finnish pension system consists of earnings-related pensions, which are accrued by working in Finland, and the national pension, which is based on residence in Finland.

-Earnings-related pensions and national pensions are paid as old-age pensions, disability pensions, cash rehabilitation benefit and survivors’ pensions.
+Earnings-related pensions and the national pension are paid as old-age pensions, disability pensions, cash rehabilitation benefit and survivors’ pensions.
 As of 2017 it has also been possible to get earnings-related pensions as partial old-age pensions and years-of-service pensions.

 Employees begin to accrue pension at the age of 17 and self-employed persons at the age of 18.